LangChain provides a mix of methods and tools for structuring LLM outputs. Below are some of the most commonly used ones:

 Note that we pass output_parser

-as an argument in the call decorator to change the decorated function’s return type to match the parser’s output type.
-While you could run the output parser on the output of the call, by including it in the decorator you ensure it runs every time the call is made.
-This is extremely useful since the output parser and prompt are ultimately tightly coupled.
+to the call decorator to change the return type of the decorated function to match the parser’s output.
+While you could run the parser manually, adding it to the decorator ensures it runs automatically with every call, which is useful since the parser and prompt are often tightly coupled.

-Notice we also separate the prompt instructions from the prompt function by implementing the instructions as a @prompt_template
+Notice that we also separate prompt instructions from the function itself by using the @prompt_template

-As part of good coding practices, Mirascope provides type hints for function return types and variables to support your workflows by (for example) flagging missing arguments:
+As part of good coding practice, Mirascope provides type hints for function returns and variables, helping your IDE catch issues like missing arguments and other common errors as you write.

-This aspect of type safety is available for all functions and classes defined in Mirascope, including output parsers and response models (discussed later on).
+This type safety applies across all Mirascope functions and classes, including output parsers and response models (which we cover later).

 We also offer auto suggestions: